These are cookies that are necessary to ensure the basic functionality of the website.

 3 Collection of personal data when visiting our website

 3.1 In the case of using this website for information purposes, e.g. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
 If you wish to view our website, we collect the following data, which is technically necessary for us to display our website and to ensure the stability and security (legal basis is Art.
 6 (1) sentence 1 GDPR ):

 3.2 In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that have been stored on your hard drive assigned to the browser you are using and that provide certain information to the body that sets the cookie (here, through us).
+Cookies are small text files that are stored on your hard drive assigned to the browser you are using and that provide certain information to the body that sets the cookie (here, through us).
 Cookies cannot run programs or transmit viruses to your computer.
-They serve to make the Internet offer more user-friendly and effective overall.
+They serve to make our Internet offer more user-friendly and effective.

 a) This website uses the following types of cookies, the scope and operation of which are explained below